Kqual/discord-ddos-bot/README.md

 # discord-ddos-bot
-discord python bot that can be used as a ddos tol
+discord python bot that can be used as a ddos tool